Anthony Swinburne: Léopoldville station head (1881–1886)

 Stanley established a trading post on the shore of Ngaliema Bay in 1881, and named it Léopoldville in honor of King Leopold II who was Stanley's patron in the International Association of the Congo and later King-Sovereign of the Congo Free State.

-Stanley delegated the settlement (today called Kinshasha) to Swinburne.
+Stanley delegated the settlement (today called Kinshasa) to Swinburne.

 Swinburne also established a small station at nearby Nshasha in 1883 at Stanley's request.

 Swinburne developed Léopoldville into an important trading station.

 Swinburne was friendly with the local people of the Congo, learned to speak the local language and lived with a local woman who gave him a child whom he adored.

 Stanley assigned a Congolese "boy" to Swinburne named Disasi Makulo, a former slave he had bought from Tippu Tip at Stanley Falls.

 Disasi found that Swinburne was a good person to work for, and conditions in the Kinshasa station were comfortable and interesting.